PhilipDaniels/gapix/README.md

 - Use Rayon - CAN'T - Time crate blows up in to_local_offset.
 - Change to use Chrono and Chrono-TZ?
 Probably.
 First need to be able to reverse geocode lat-lon to timezone name.
+- XLSX: Create images to represent the stage profiles.

 # Design Questions
 - I think it's technically wrong to simply merge all tracks and segments?